CNNs for JPEGs: A Study in Computational Cost: Experimental Results

-Compared to the FBS techniques, our data-driven strategies yielded a similar classification accuracy and FPS to Upsampling-RFA + FBS~(3x32), while having a computational complexity similar to Upsampling-RFA + FBS~(3x16) and the lowest amount of parameters from all the models presented this far, showing that the use of smarter strategies to learn how to reduce the number of input channels is a promising alternative.
+Compared to the FBS techniques, our data-driven strategies yielded a similar classification accuracy and FPS to Upsampling-RFA + FBS~(3x32), while having a computational complexity and amount of parameters similar to Upsampling-RFA + FBS~(3x16).